gausec/KingRailPopGen/fastp/PreprocessingSteps.md

 ```
  mv *.gz ..
 ```
-7. Create a subdirectory for the cleaned reads
+7. Create a subdirectory for the cleaned reads and another for the json and html reports
 ```
 mkdir cleaned
+mkdir reports
 ```
 *Note: The owner of the Biology Department server installed fastp for this project. fastp is a tool that can be used for quality control and trimming of high-throughput sequencing data in fastq format, including fastq.gz compressed files: https://github.com/OpenGene/fastp*